Son – The Dance

 The dance is more traditional than Salsa and instead of bursting energy, you will find elegance in a pure form of dance.
 It enriches the closed position and the connection between the partners and teaches often how simplicity is beautiful.

-If you are interested to learn more about Son before you join us, have a look at this article.
+If you are interested in learning more about Son before you join us, have a look at this article.

 I have to leave you with the famous Son song that everybody loves, Chan Chan by Social Buena Vist Club: